FDio/vpp/extras/strongswan/vpp_sswan/README.rst

 Configuration Strongswan
 -------------

-In ``swanctl.conf`` file you can find example configuration to initialize connections between two endpoints.
+As an example, ``swanctl.conf`` file provides an example configuration to initialize connections between two endpoints.

+You may update the file based on your need and Copy into:
-Copy this file into: ``/etc/swanctl/conf.d/swanctl.conf``
+``/etc/swanctl/conf.d/swanctl.conf``

 Configuration VPP
 -------------

-In your ``startup.conf`` add these following commands:
+Some special treatment to VPP are required in your VPP ``startup.conf``.
+Since we use ``Strongswan`` to process IKE messages, we should disable VPP's IKEv2 plugin.
+Also as mentioned ``Linux Control Plane`` plugin is needed to route the traffic between VPP interface and Tun/Tap interface.
+To do so, simply adding the following commands:

 ::